Gas Act 1972

 The Gas Act 1972 (c.
 60) was an act of the Parliament of the United Kingdom which restructured the British gas industry.
 It established the British Gas Corporation to exercise full responsibility for the oversight, control and operation of the gas industry.
 The twelve autonomous area gas boards which had managed the industry in their areas now became regions of the British Gas Corporation.
-The Gas Council, also established under the Gas Act 1948, was abolished and the Gas Act 1948 was repealed.
-The provisions of the Act came into force on 1 January 1973.
+The Gas Council, also established under the Gas Act 1948 (11 & 12 Geo.
+6. c.
+67), was abolished and the 1948 act was repealed.
+The provisions of the act came into force on 1 January 1973.

 Background

-The principal role of the twelve area gas boards, established under the Gas Act 1948, was to maintain a supply of gas to match the demand.
+The principal role of the twelve area gas boards, established under the Gas Act 1948 (11 & 12 Geo.
+6. c.
+67), was to maintain a supply of gas to match the demand.
 This was through the operation of local gas works manufacturing gas by coal carbonisation or catalytic reforming of refinery light-end products such as methane, naphtha or light oils.
 The advent of natural gas from the North Sea, first landed onshore in 1967, shifted the concerns about supply from an area to a national basis.
 Gas was now fed to an area rather than being manufactured within the area.

 In 1969 the government recognised that to fully exploit the benefits of North Sea Gas a radical reorganisation of the industry was needed with increased central power.
 A Bill to realise these changes was introduced in Parliament by the Labour government in November 1969.
 However, this Bill failed when Parliament was dissolved for the May 1970 general election.
 The Conservative government introduced a new Bill in Parliament in January 1972 to put full responsibility for the gas industry into a new statutory body the British Gas Corporation.